H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 ### 5.1 Purpose and Scope

-This chapter explains how Ms. Egeria Jarvis uses ChromaDB as the primary semantic memory layer backing the Hilbert‑space state, GBIM, and the broader semantic fabric.
+This chapter explains how Ms. Egeria Jarvis uses ChromaDB as the primary semantic memory layer backing the Hilbert‑space representation, GBIM, and the broader semantic fabric.
 ChromaDB is a vector database that stores high‑dimensional embedding vectors with associated metadata and exposes efficient similarity search and filtering operations.
 In this system, ChromaDB is not merely a convenience library; it is the concrete implementation of long‑term, queryable memory for documents, GIS features, governance texts, autonomous‑learning traces, and thesis materials.

-Within the Quantarithmia program, ChromaDB is treated as the bridge between abstract Hilbert‑space state and actual stored knowledge.
+Within the Quantarithmia program, ChromaDB is treated as the bridge between abstract Hilbert‑space representation and stored embeddings: vectors in each collection approximate elements of the high‑dimensional inner‑product space described in the previous chapter, but are realized through a specific embedding model and index implementation.
 It is the place where beliefs, contexts, and references become durable and retrievable for reasoning and retrieval‑augmented generation (RAG).
-Conceptually, each collection corresponds to a subset of the Hilbert space, and stored vectors approximate elements of the spaces described in the previous chapter.
+Conceptually, each collection corresponds to an empirically instantiated subset of the Hilbert space, and stored vectors approximate elements of the spaces described in the previous chapter.

 ---